coodoo-io/coodoo-jpa-essentials/README.md

 ### Identification entity

-Since it is the most used identifier the root identification entity `BaseEntity` comes with an auto incremental `Long` named `id`.
+Since it is the most used identifier all entities with `Id` in the name come with an auto incremental `Long` named `id`.
+This id annotated field uses the GeneratedValue strategy IDENTITY.
+It comes with `hashCode()` and `equals(Object)` methods based on the id field.

 ### Optimistic concurrency control

-Every entity is inherited by an OCC entity `*OccEntity` that comes with an `@Version` annotated `Integer` named `version` as optimistic concurrency control value.
+Every entity with `Occ` in the name comes with an `@Version` annotated `Integer` named `version` as optimistic concurrency control value.

 ### Revision entities

-All revision entities are using the `RevisionDatesEntity` super class.
-So they all come at least with `id`, `createdAt` and `updatedAt` field and if they are named something like "Occ", also the `version` field.

-You can basically distinguish the revision option in create/update timestamps, paired with the responsible user and "marked as deleted" flags.
+Entities with `At` in the name provide timestamp fields `createdAt`, `updatedAt` or `deletedAt` that will get updated automatically when the entity is created, updatedAt or deleted.
+Same game for entities with `By` in the name, they will add an user ID.

 To provide the user ID (currently only type `Long` by the same reasons like the identifier) you have to implement the interface `RevisionUser` where ever you get your current users ID from.